Flectone/FlectoneWeb/pulse/en/docs/integration/discord/index.md

 ---
 authors:
 - TheFaser
-  - Stokmenn
 ---

 # Discord

 Integration with Discord allows sending messages:
-- From Minecraft to Discord
+- from Minecraft to Discord
-- From Discord to Minecraft
+- from Discord to Minecraft

 ![discord message](/discordmessage.png)
 ![minecraft message](/discordminecraftmessage.png)